-(I) Asset retirement obligations:
+(I) Asset decommissioning and restoration provisions:

-In the period when it can be reasonably determined, the Group estimates the present value of the expenditures required for any legal or constructive obligations associated with the retirement of long-lived assets when those obligations result from the acquisition, construction, development or normal operation of the asset.
-A corresponding asset retirement cost is added to the carrying amount of the related asset and amortized to expense on a systematic and rational basis.
+In the period when it can be reasonably determined, provisions are recognized by the Group when there are legal or constructive obligations associated with the decommissioning and restoration of long-lived assets when those obligations result from the acquisition, construction, development or normal operation of the asset.
+A corresponding asset decommissioning provision is added to the carrying amount of the related asset and amortized to expense on a systematic and rational basis when the criteria to recognize a provision are met as stated in Note 1 (n).
+Provisions for decommissioning and restoration obligations are measured at the present value of Group's best estimate of the future cash flows required to settle the present obligation, using the risk-free interest rate.